buzzricksons/example-spring-session-with-redis/README.md

-# Sample for Spring Session with Redis
+# Example for Spring Session with Redis
-Sample for session replication using spring session and redis.
+Example for session replication using spring session and redis.

 ## Usage
 1. Redis need to be ready.(localhost:6379)